University of Sussex: Campus

+The Meeting House at the University of Sussex is a striking circular chapel designed by Spence and completed in 1966.
+Built from patterned brick with a dramatic, light-filled interior, it serves as a multi-faith space for worship, reflection, and events.
+Its distinctive modernist design makes it a landmark on the university’s campus.
+In 1969 it won the Civic Trust award and was listed in 1993 alongside other buildings on the campus.
+Inside, adorning the organ loft, is a large, colourful tapestry designed by John Piper commissioned in 1976 to celebrate 10 years since the building was completed.
+It was inspired by the University’s motto ‘Be still, and know’, which is taken from Psalm 46.
+Its colours echo the honeycomb of coloured glass panes.

 Sussex laid claim to being the "only English university located entirely within a designated Area of Outstanding Natural Beauty".
 It is now entirely surrounded by the newly founded South Downs National Park.

 The Gardner Arts Centre, another of Basil Spence's designs, was opened in 1969 as the first university campus arts centre.
 It had a 480-seat purpose-built theatre, a visual art gallery and studio space, and was frequently used for theatre and dance as well as showing a range of films on a modern cinema screen.
 The Centre closed in the summer of 2007: withdrawal of funding and the cost of renovating the building were given as the key reasons.
 Following an extensive refurbishment, the Centre reopened as the Attenborough Centre for the Creative Arts (ACCA) in the autumn of 2015, and a public performance programme started in Spring 2016.
 The centre is now a national arts and performance hub hosting various kinds of performances year-round.

 The campus has facilities such as the Genome Damage and Stability Centre; the medical imaging equipment at the Brighton and Sussex Medical School (BSMS); and the university's Library, until 2013 the home of the Mass Observation Archive, which relocated to The Keep, a purpose-built archive facility nearby.